Fighting DUI Cases in Pennsylvania –

-When you obtain a Pennsylvania driver’s license and operate a motor vehicle on public roadways, you are giving permission to be tested for alcohol or controlled substances.
-The chemical tests are used to measure your level of intoxication.
+When you obtain a Pennsylvania driver’s license and operate a motor vehicle on public roadways, you are giving consent to be tested for alcohol or controlled substances.
+Chemical tests are used to measure your level of intoxication.
 You have the right to refuse a breathalyzer in PA, but refusal carries its own consequences.

 Chemical testing has to be administered properly in order to be submitted as evidence against you.
 While these tests are widely used, they are not without fault.
 Whether a collection error occurred or the test was not timely, an attorney can investigate to determine if your testing was proper.

 For example, if a breathalyzer device was not properly calibrated, the result is faulty and thus cannot be used against you in court.
 Blood, breath, and urine samples also must be collected within two hours of your arrest or the test may be incorrect as well.

 If your chemical sample was obtained improperly or in the incorrect amount of time, this could lead to the evidence being thrown out and unable for the prosecution to use it in your case.